yekyawhan/home/src/site/notes/Vmware Workstation Pro/vmware network driver manual installion.md

 **Note:**
 - System reboot may be required to complete the operation.
-- - _Some drivers may requires restart OS after install driver successfully._
+- Some drivers may requires restart OS after install driver successfully.
-- _Verify if your driver runs normally (in Device Manager or System Information) after installing please._
+- Verify if your driver runs normally (in Device Manager or System Information) after installing please.

 # Uninstall